 By targeting multiple stakeholders, it’s far less likely for the deal to fall through the cracks.
 The more eyes on your sales process, the higher the chance of closing the sale.
-ABS is a multi-threaded, multi-channel approach, which typically leads to more involvement from a wide variety of stakeholders.
+Account-based selling model is a multi-threaded, multi-channel approach, which typically leads to more involvement from a wide variety of stakeholders.

 5. What’s the nature of your offerings?

-ABS is a detailed, precisely integrated process across multiple facets of your organization.
+Account-based sales strategy is a detailed, precisely integrated process across multiple facets of your organization.
 It’s ideal for subscription-based products.
-As long as your messaging is consistent and clear, these customers probably won’t end their service.
+As long as your messaging is consistent and clear, these customers probably won’t end their relationship with your product or service.

 ABS marketing through subscription-based products also provides the opportunity for upselling and cross-selling.
 If your business offers multiple services, add-ons, and packages for high-value accounts, account based selling could be the right tactic.